 Ganden Jangste Choje Rinpoche, (formerly Khensur Lobsang Tenzin Rinpoche), was born in Tibet in 1934.
 Rinpoche was ordained as a monk at the age of seven.
 He entered Sera Je monastery at seventeen and obtained his Geshe Lharampa degree in 1979.
 Following this, he entered Gyume Tantric University and two years later became master of discipline.
 In 1985 His Holiness the Dalai Lama appointed him abbot of Gyume, a position he held for 6 years.
 Since then he has taught extensively in India and the West.
 Ganden Jangste Choje is the root guru of Yangsi Rinpoche. >MORE

 Khensur Rinpoche, Geshe Wangdak was born in 1934 in Eastern Tibet.
 Khensur Rinpoche entered Ba Zingon Monastery at age 10 and Drepung Monastic University at age 18.
 He received teachings in all four Tibetan traditions.
 After 25 years of study, he earned the highest honors degree of Geshe Lharampa in 1959.
 Rinpoche then taught Tantra and Sutra at Namgyal Monastery for 14 years.
 In 1991, H.H. the Dalai Lama appointed Rinpoche as Abbot of Namgyal Monastery in Ithaca, New York.
-He now teaches at Chenresig Buddhist Center in Connecticut and is a frequent and beloved visitor to DFF. >MORE
+Rinpoche passed away in peaceful meditation on March 6, 2022. >MORE

 Venerable Panchen Otrul Rinpoche was born into a nomadic family in Kham, Tibet, around the year 1939.
 In 1951, he was taken to Lhasa as a possible re-incarnation of the Panchen Lama who had died in 1937.
 In 1959, when the Chinese Communists took control of Tibet, Panchen Otrul Rinpoche was put in a concentration camp.
 In 1960, he escaped to India.
 There he completed his formal studies, studying Sanskrit as well, at Varanasi University.
 In 1995, Panchen Otrul Rinpoche traveled to Mongolia with His Holiness the Dalai Lama who asked him to stay and teach dharma to the Mongolian people.
 Since 1995, he has travelled there each year for two months in order to help with the re-establishment of Buddhism in Mongolia.
 In 2001, he established the Maitreya Charity to support his extensive altruistic projects in India and Mongolia. >MORE